-(Following is the text of a little chapel talk I was asked to give a while back).
+(Following is the text of a little chapel talk I was asked to give to an upper school community).
 First, a translation: Esse quam videri means “to be, rather than to seem.”
 We might also say, “To be rather than to appear to be,” or “value the authentic over the superficial”.
-It’s a great motto and I … Continue reading On Being and Seeming
+It’s a great motto … Continue reading On Being and Seeming

 I was asked to contribute a little talk to a school assembly on the theme of being an outsider, so this is what I said: One late-summer Saturday when I was about twenty-two years old, I found myself standing at the checkout counter of a grocery store in rural Missouri, feeling very suddenly and … Continue reading On Being an Outsider